Everything you Need to Know About T10 Bulbs

 Now let's talk about facing left and right: horizontal distribution.
 Something like this bulb from Morimoto is a really interesting option.
 As you can see, there's nothing shining out of the front - all of the LEDs are surface mounted on this side of the PCB, and this side of the PCB.

-This white cover over it is simply for dispersion, so that you can't see the individual LEDs and you get a nice glow instead of the light source from all of those individual LED chips.
-So if you have an application where the light is shining straight down or you actually need to use the reflectors in the assembly that are left and right, something like this T10 from Morimoto is a good option.
+This white cover over it is simply for diffusion preventing you from seeing the individual LEDs and you get a nice glow instead of the light source from all of those individual LED chips.
+If you have an application where the light is shining straight down or you actually need to use the reflectors in the assembly that is left and right, something like this T10 from Morimoto is a good option.

-Sometimes the printed circuit can just get scraped off by the terminals inside the connector, sometimes there's issues with clearancing each of these components, and you can run into it when you insert them.
+Sometimes the printed circuit can just get scraped off by the terminals inside the connector, sometimes there are issues with the clearance of each of these components, and you can run into it when you insert them.

-If you're going to get something with bare printed circuit board, make sure it comes from a reputable brand, because I've seen a lot of issues with these either not fitting at all, because they're too wide.
-The people who made them never even measured or even installed them in the first place, they just downloaded a blueprint off of the internet and said, “Let's make a T10 bulb that looks like this”.
+If you're going to get something with a bare printed circuit board, make sure it comes from a reputable brand, because I've seen a lot of issues with these either not fitting at all, because they're too wide or the people who made them never even measured or even installed them in the first place, they just downloaded a blueprint off of the internet and said, “Let's make a T10 bulb that looks like this.”